 Welcome to the official site of Safer Internet Day U.S., hosted by ConnectSafely.org.
 Safer Internet Day, an awareness-raising campaign that started in Europe more than a decade ago, is now celebrated in more than 100 countries.
 Globally, it’s coordinated by the Brussels-based Insafe Network for the European Commission.

-Our plan is to make each Safer Internet Day U.S. (SID U.S.) a highly collaborative project that promotes the efforts of Internet users of all ages, interests and backgrounds to make the Internet a better place and the world a better place with the help of the Internet.
-This year we are featuring the good deeds and leadership of young people in “playing your part for a better Internet,” the EC’s theme for SID 2016.
+Our plan is to make each Safer Internet Day U.S. (SID U.S.) a highly collaborative project that promotes the efforts of internet users of all ages, interests and backgrounds to make the internet a better place and the world a better place with the help of the internet.
+This year we are featuring the good deeds and leadership of young people in “uniting for a better internet,” the EC’s theme for SID 2017.

-SID U.S.’s Steering Committee is ConnectSafely, Committee for Children, Common Sense Media, the Family Online Safety Institute, the iKeepSafe Coalition, the Internet Education Foundation, the National Center for Missing & Exploited Children, and the National Cyber Security Alliance.
-Our national partners in promoting Safer Internet Day are National PTA and 4-H.
+SID U.S.’s Steering Committee is ConnectSafely, Committee for Children, Common Sense Media, Family Online Safety Institute, #iCanHelp, iKeepSafe Coalition, Internet Education Foundation, National Center for Missing & Exploited Children, National Cyber Security Alliance and National PTA.

-The 2016 Safer Internet Day U.S. is made possible with the generous support of Ask.fm, Comcast NBC Universal, Facebook, Google, LifeLock, LinkedIn, Microsoft, Symantec, Trend Micro, Twitter and Yahoo.
+Safer Internet Day U.S. is made possible with the generous support of Comcast NBC Universal, Facebook, Google, LifeLock, LinkedIn, Microsoft, Snapchat, Trend Micro and Twitter.

-Please join all of us in celebrating Safer Internet Day and each user’s efforts, big and small, to make the Internet a better place and the world a better place using the Internet and connected media!
+Please join all of us in celebrating Safer Internet Day and each user’s efforts, big and small, to make the internet a better place and the world a better place using the internet and connected technology!